open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 to powers of two.
 This limits the available head trace sampling probabilities to 1/2, 1/4, 1/8, and so on.
-We can compactly encode these probabilities as small integer values using the base-2 logarithm of the adjusted count known.
+We can compactly encode these probabilities as small integer values using the base-2 logarithm of the adjusted count.

-Using six bits of information we can convey known and unknown sampling rates as small as 2**-61.
+Using six bits of information we can convey unknown and known sampling rates as small as 2**-61.
 The value 63 is reserved to mean sampling with probability 0, which conveys an adjusted count of 0 for the associated context.